MorganStenberg/League-hub/README.md

 </details>

-## **Agile Development**
+## Agile Development

 The application was built using an agile approach, using a Github Project Board and Issues.
 The Github project board can be found [here](https://github.com/users/MorganStenberg/projects/4).
 All user stories listed above were created with Github Issues.
 The user stories were used to keep track of progress throughout the project, via different columns specifying the status of the issue.
 With columns for 'Todo', 'In progress', 'Done' and 'DoD'.
 DoD, or Definition of Done was used for user stories that had been implemented and gone through testing.
 I also added a column for 'Backlog' for future features to be implemented, as a way to keep control of the scope of the project and be sure to deliver a MVP in time.

-## **Data models and database**
+## Data models and database

-Below is and ERD for the custom models produced for the application.
+Below is an ERD for the custom models produced for the application.
 Which shows the structure of the PostgreSQL database used in this project.

 ![An image of the ERD for the project](documentation/ERD.PNG)